nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsIngredientClearCommand"></a>
 #### 5.6.7&ensp;Clearing Ingredient History — **`stats`**`ingredient clear`
-After you execute this command, the records of ingredients that were used are deleted from ChopChop.
+This command clears the history of the ingredients that you've used in ChopChop.
+If you did this accidentally, don't worry, because you can [undo](#UndoCommand) this.

 **Usage**: `stats ingredient clear`